Brynn Cartelli Reveals What She's Splurging on After Winning Season 14 of The Voice

 However, she’s also anticipating “the part where I’m creating music and making an album.”

-RELATED: Kelly Clarkson ‘Can’t Stop Crying’ Over ‘Voice’ Contestant’s Powerful Rendition of ‘Piece by Piece’
+RELATED: Kelly Clarkson ‘Can’t Stop Crying’ Over Voice Contestant’s Powerful Rendition of ‘Piece by Piece’

 “I want to start recording and writing as soon as I can and get music that I love out as soon as possible,” she says about her new record deal.
 “I’m already sending some ideas to Kelly [Clarkson] about what I want to do and how I want my music to sound.”